plausible/website/_posts/2024-04-23-how-to-optimize-your-paid-ad-campaigns-after-joining-the-cookieless-analytics-world.md

 ---
 layout: post
-title: How to optimize your paid ad campaigns after joining the cookieless analytics world?
+title: Optimizing paid ad campaigns with cookieless tracking in a post-third-party cookie world
 description: Let’s explore what we can do as digital advertisers to stay relevant, while respecting user-privacy and staying compliant with privacy-preserving regulatory bodies.